 There is little that is more frustrating than receiving Final Court Orders about child support or parenting arrangements, only to have the other parent contravene or disobey the final Orders, causing a breach of orders.
+There was the case, a father was jailed for six months for contravening family court orders to return a boy from the Middle East to his mother in Australia.
+In that case, the penalty was employed as a coercive measure designed to compel the father to cause the return of the child, rather than a punitive one.

 Our solicitors are often asked by our clients in this situation: “What can I do about my ex’s breach of Court Orders?”